 Worth watching

-- A wheelchair-friendly nature trail at Ruspidge, Forest of Dean Wilde Earth Journeys
+- Wheeled, Wheelchair-Friendly Nature Trail: Ruspidge Halt/Linear Park, Forest of Dean #AccessToNature Wilde Earth Journeys

-- The Forest of Dean in my wheelchair baker99uk
+- Forest of Dean in my wheelchair #shorts #wheelchair #nature #musculardystrophy #duchenne baker99uk

 More Wikipedia